-CGS geologists found that there is a bedrock equivalent of swelling soils.
-They term this phenomenon “heaving bedrock.”
-Just as certain kinds of clays in soils can swell when they get wet, so the same clays in clay-rich rocks (claystones, shale) can swell also.
+Calling the phenomena heaving bedrock, CGS geologists determined there is a bedrock equivalent of swelling soils.
+Just as certain kinds of clays in soil can attract and absorb water and can swell when they get wet, the same phenomena may be seen in clay-rich bedrocks such as claystones or shales.